M-Amin-Kiani/NLP-Proj/README.md

 ## 📄 License

-This repository is licensed under the MIT License.
+This repository is licensed under the UI License.
 Feel free to reuse, modify, and share.

 ---